-A significant portion of our revenues are derived from rates that we collect from each retail electric provider based on the amount of electricity we distribute on behalf of such retail electric provider.
-Thus, our revenues and results of operations are subject to seasonality, weather conditions and other changes in electricity usage, with revenues being higher during the warmer months.
+A significant portion of our revenues is derived from rates that we collect from each REP based on the amount of electricity we distribute on behalf of such REP. Thus, our revenues and results of operations are subject to seasonality, weather conditions and other changes in electricity usage, with revenues being higher during the warmer months.